Brenda Lee: 1979–1987: Second country comeback

 Lee hosted her own radio show in 1982, Brenda Lee's Country Profile, which featured in-depth interviews with country artists and found airtime on 25 US radio stations.
 In an effort to save Monument Records from bankruptcy, Lee joined Kris Kristofferson, Willie Nelson and Dolly Parton to record the 1982 compilation The Winning Hand.
 The album featured new and previously recorded tracks by all four artists, along with solo and duet tracks.
-Lee and Nelson's duet "You're Gonna Love Yourself in the Morning" made the US country top 50 in 1983, while the album made the US country top ten.
+Lee and Nelson's duet "You're Gonna Love Yourself in the Morning" made the US country chart in 1983, while the album made the US country Top 10.
 The four performers then promoted the project in a two-hour television special in 1985.
 Lee said she was never paid for recording The Winning Hand due to Monument Records' downfall after its release.

 Between 1982 and 1984, most of Lee's singles made progressively lower US country chart positions.
-Songs like "Fool Fool", "Enough for You" and "Just for the Moment" reached positions outside the top 40.
+Songs like "Fool Fool", "Enough for You" and "Just for the Moment" did not reach the Top 40.
 Believing she needed a production change, Lee teamed up with songwriter and producer Jerry Crutchfield in 1983.
 She filmed a music video for their first single together, "Didn't We Do It Good" but the song only rose to number 75.
 Their next release, "A Sweeter Love (I'll Never Know)", made the US country top 30 in 1984, prompting Lee to cut an entire Crutchfield-produced LP.
 But the project was shelved.
 Lee said that new MCA president Jimmy Bowen rejected its release.
 Fearing Bowen would drop her from MCA, in 1984 Lee found a new record producer, Emory Gordy Jr. Bowen gave the Gordy-produced project his blessing and the resulting album, Feels So Right, was issued in 1985.
-Its uptempo song selection was praised by music critics, but its singles only rose into the US country top 60.
+Its uptempo song selection was praised by music critics, but its singles only rose into the lower reaches of the US country chart.
 Lee believed that its lack of success resulted in her being dropped by MCA in 1986, along with several veteran country artists.
-She sued MCA in 1988 for $20 million, citing years of unpaid royalties.
-She settled out-of-court in 1989.